Karaganda: Late 20th century

 Kuznetsov's master plan for the city was intended to accommodate 300,000 inhabitants, which was surpassed by the late 1960s.
 This prompted planners to devise a new plan with the goal of accommodating 600,000 people.
-By the 1980s, the city's population surpassed 600,000 people, creating the need for further expansion.
+By the 1980s, the city's population surpassed 600,000, creating the need for further expansion.
 In 1983, the Karaganda Circus was constructed, which was criticized for its high cost.

 In the early 1990s, Karaganda was briefly considered as a candidate for the capital of the (then) newly independent Republic of Kazakhstan, but its bid was turned down in favour of Astana.

 21st century

 2019 archaeological findings

-In July 2019, remains of a young couple buried face to face dated 4,000 years back were unearthed in Karaganda region in central Kazakhstan by a group of archaeologists led by Igor Kukushkin from Saryarka Archaeological Institute in Karaganda.
+In July 2019, remains of a young couple buried face to face dated 4,000 years back were unearthed in Karaganda Region by a group of archaeologists led by Igor Kukushkin from Saryarka Archaeological Institute in Karaganda.
 It is assumed that the Bronze Age couple were 16 or 17 years old when they died.
-Kukushkin supposes that they were from a 'noble family' thanks to the buried gold and jewelry artifacts, ceramic pots, woman's two bracelets on each arm beads, remains of horses and knives found in the grave.
+From the buried gold and jewelry artifacts, ceramic pots, woman's two bracelets on each arm beads, remains of horses and knives found in the grave, Kukushkin supposes that they were from a noble family.